SR80-app/SR80-Manuals/user-manual.md

 ### Deleting an Item from a Finalized Job (Admin Only)

 Sometimes a job gets finalized with an extra item — usually a double-tap during intake produced a duplicate, or someone added the wrong thing and didn't catch it until after check-in.
 The standard **Remove Item** button only works on drafts; once a job is finalized, that button is gone.
-An admin can delete a single bad item from a finalized job without nuking the whole job — same friction model as **Delete Job**, just scoped to one item.
+Any **Admin** can purge a single bad item from a finalized job without nuking the whole job.
+This is a direct hard delete — there's no queue, no soft-delete stage — but it requires an admin PIN and a logged reason, and a record of the deletion stays on the job permanently with the admin's name on it.

+Briefly during this development cycle, Delete Item was gated to Super Admin only.
+That was wrong — items are smaller-blast-radius than whole jobs, and routing every bad-intake fix through Bec/Jamie/Lee was friction without benefit.
+It's back to regular Admin.
+The Super Admin gate stays on the Pending Deletion queue's Purge/Restore/Close actions, where it belongs (those touch whole jobs).

 **How to get there:**

 1. Open the sidebar and tap **Admin Settings**
 2. Scroll to the **Shop** section
-3. Tap **Delete Item** (the red one with the trash icon, right under **Delete Job**)
+3. Tap **Delete Item** (the red one with the trash icon)

-**The flow — five gates before anything dies:**
+**The flow — six gates before anything dies:**

 1. **Type the job number** in the first field (e.g. `20260602-19`).
 Case-sensitive — no picker, no search, you type it yourself as the first sanity check.
 2. **Type the item number** in the second field (e.g. `2`).
 Just the number — the same one you'd see after the dash in the item ref (`20260602-19-2`).
 3. Tap **Look Up**.
 A preview card shows the item's full reference, equipment line, status, and creation date.
 This is your "wait, is this the right one?" moment.
+4. Pick a **Reason** from the dropdown:
+   - **Duplicate** — same item saved twice on the same job.
+   - **Added in error** — the wrong thing got added, or an accidental tap during intake.
+   - **Wrong item** — the customer's actual item isn't what's on this row (mis-identification at check-in).
+   - **Other** — anything else.
+A free-text detail field is **required** for this option so the record on the job has context.
+Optional notes are allowed (but not required) for any of the other reasons.
-4. If the preview looks right, tap the red **Delete This Item** button.
+5. Tap the red **Delete This Item** button.
+(It's disabled until you've picked a reason — and if you picked Other, until you've typed a detail.)
-5. A confirmation alert appears: **"Are you absolutely fucking sure?"** Two buttons: **Nope** (cancel) or **Hell yes I'm sure** (destructive).
+6. A confirmation alert appears: **"Are you absolutely fucking sure?"** Two buttons: **Nope** (cancel) or **Hell yes I'm sure** (destructive).
-6. If you pick "Hell yes I'm sure," the admin PIN prompt appears.
-Enter your PIN.
+7. If you pick "Hell yes I'm sure," an **admin PIN** prompt appears.
+Enter your own PIN — the tombstone is stamped with the specific admin whose PIN unlocked the delete (PINs are per-employee), so don't borrow someone else's.

 After the PIN clears, the item is gone.
 A success alert confirms with the item reference, then the form resets so you can either delete another or back out.